wmbenedetto/turbine.js/README.md

 * canOpenGoldDoor
 * whichErrorCode
 * howManyStars

+#### Query phrasing

+Generally, queries should be phrased so that the affirmative answer (if there is one) is the answer you want/expect.

+For example, say you want to confirm that a plugin is the latest version.
+There are two ways you could write the same query: `isPluginOutdated` or `isPluginUpToDate`.

+Since you want and expect the plugin to be up-to-date, the preferred phrasing would be `isPluginUpToDate`.

+Phrasing your queries this way means that the "happy path" through your app is a series of yesses.
+Is the plugin up to date?
+Yes!
+Is the game loaded?
+Yes!
+Is the user logged in?
+Yes!
+And so on.

+#### Query functions

 When you instantiate an instance of Turbine, you can (but don't have to) define functions from your app that Turbine can use to execute the query.